riboflavin/test-framer-sync/compare/granola-vs-otter-ai.md

 - Seamless integration with Zoom & calendar for auto-recording meetings
 - Transcription errors with accents or fast speech (not as accurate as human)
 ## Comparison table
+Some individuals or organizations may prefer Granola for its ease of use and compatibility with in-person meetings and local recording.
+However, both tools lack deep integrations with popular platforms like HubSpot and Notion, limiting their overall utility in enhancing productivity during meetings.

+On the other hand, Otter.ai offers integration with Zoom and calendars, making it suitable for users who heavily rely on these tools for scheduling and communication.
+Nevertheless, its limited integrations and lack of an automation engine may hinder users looking for a comprehensive solution to streamline their meeting processes effectively.
 | Feature                           | Granola               | Otter.ai              |
 |-----------------------------------|-----------------------|-----------------------|
 | Trial/Free Plan                   | ✅ Free plan (limited) | ✅ Free plan          |